tduron3/Project_Two/README.md

 * ID
 * name
 * date
-		* ID
-		* name
-		* date
 * manner_of_death
 * armed
 * age
 * gender
 * race
 * city
 * state
 * signs_of_mental_illness
 * threat_level
 * flee
 * body_camera

 2. ShareRaceByCity Fields / Columns:
 * Geographic area: State Abbreviated
 * City: City with annotation of CDP, city or town
 * Sharewhite: The percentage of the city's population that is white
 * Shareblack: Percentage of the city's population that is black
 * Sharenativeamerican: Percentage of the city's population that is native american
 * Shareasian: Percentage of the city's population that is asian
 * Sharehispanic: Percentage of the city's population that is hispanic

 Conducted a read of the police csv file and a read of the race csv file